eleonorehalvarsson/mastodonc.github.com/_posts/2017-04-12-what-is-text-mining-and-how-can-it-be-used-to-create-value-for-business.md

 **Getting Started**

 The key to getting a good outcome from text mining is, as for many business initiatives, clearly defining the problem you’re trying to solve, and building a business case.
 We’ll be looking at ways to do that next week.

-In the meantime please email us at [team@mastodonc.com](mailto:team@mastodonc.com) if you’d like to discuss this topic with us, and follow the story on twitter @mastodonc
+In the meantime  email us at [team@mastodonc.com](mailto:team@mastodonc.com) if you’d like a chat, or join the conversation on twitter [@mastodonc](https://twitter.com/MastodonC)